-A long but excellent walk to the summit of Mt Charon (1560m) from Jacks Pass, also taking in the peak named Dunblane (1303m).
+A long but excellent walk to the summit of Mt Charon (1560m) from Jacks Pass, also taking in the peak named Dumblane (1303m).
 Great views and very attractive heath vegetation.

-On our way from Dunblane to Mt Charon in these next pics…
+On our way from Dumblane to Mt Charon in these next pics…

 The rest of these photos taken on the way back…

-A marked track as far as Dunblane, then off track to Mt Charon, although there are some old metal poles leading you down from Mt Dunblane for a while.
+A marked track as far as Dunblame, then off track to Mt Charon, although there are some old metal poles leading you down from Mt Dunblame for a while.
 (They eventually lead you down into the valley to the south – not sure where after that.)
 We got our track notes from Canterbury Foothills and Forests, but the map here should be enough info.

-Walking only to Dunblane and back would be substantially shorter, but still quite a nice walk.
+Walking only to Dunblame and back would be substantially shorter, but still quite a nice walk.

 It starts off on a vehicle track from the car park at Jacks Pass, but soon turns into a foot track.